 The trials of 6 Brigade of 1st British Corps in an airmobile role have begun, and the first results in Exercise Lionheart were distinctly encouraging.[1]

-The experiment used 6 Airmobile Brigade as a Corps reserve, flying small teams forward to take up defensive anti-tank positions.
-After some success, the role passed to 24 Airmobile Brigade, with 6 Brigade converting to armour in 1988.
+The experiment used the 6 Airmobile Brigade as a Corps reserve, flying small teams forward to take up defensive anti-tank positions.
+After some success, the role passed to the 24 Airmobile Brigade, with the 6 Brigade converting to armour in 1988.

-In the years that followed, 24 Airmobile Brigade developed the capability.
+In the years that followed, the 24 Airmobile Brigade developed the capability.

 Also in the late eighties, the NATO Northern Army Group Commander noted the potential for this as a larger operational reserve concept for the NORTHern Army Group[2] (NORTHAG).
 However, by the late eighties, the momentous changes in the Warsaw Pact countries and the Soviet Union began to unwind the threat, and efforts to further develop the concept slowed.